The Aare Gorge canyon walk is another one of Switzerland's fabulous nature excursions. It's an…

-First we had to descend 500 metres to Lauterbrunnen before the day really got going – and that would take us 75 minutes.
-From there it was to be a 10 hour hiking day covering 20.5 kilometres with 2090 metres of up and 1495 metres of down.
+First we had to descend 500 m to Lauterbrunnen before the day really got going – and that would take us 75 minutes.
+From there it was to be a 10-hour hiking day covering 20.5 km with 2090 m of up and 1495 m of down.
 Wow!

 I think John and I are in reasonable shape but that’s a big day no matter how you cut it.
 It was an even bigger day for John who chewed his pain killers like they were gummi bears because of a bum hip.
 (Six weeks after this trip he had a hip replacement!)

 In the trip notes it mentions that you can shorten the walk with a cable car up to Grütschalp and from there you can walk or train it to Mürren.
 By doing that we’d knock off three plus hours of rainy, not so interesting hiking.